okyeron/OMX-27/Docs.md

 MIDI Keyboard.

 AUX Shortcut keys:
-- Holding AUX will let you quickly edit the selected parameter.
+- Holding AUX lets you quickly edit the selected parameter
-- first 2 "white keys" are octave up/down
+- Bottom keys 1 and 2 are octave up/down
-- first 2 "black keys" cycle through the selected parameter on the display
+- Top keys 1 and 2 cycle through the selected parameter on the display
-- Top key 5 will disable MidiFX
+- Top key 5 disables MidiFX
-- Top keys 6-10 will select a MidiFX Group to use.
+- Top keys 6-10 selects a MidiFX Group to use
-   - Double click or long hold a MidiFX Group to enter the MidiFX submode.
+   - Double click or long hold a MidiFX Group to enter the MidiFX submode
-- Bottom key 12 will enter the arpeggiator pass-through submode.
+- Bottom key 12 enters the arpeggiator pass-through submode
-   - This mode will allow you to edit the parameters of the arpeggiator while also still using
-   - the keyboard to play notes.
+   - Pass-through allows you to edit the parameters of the arpeggiator while also still using the keyboard to play notes
-- Bottom key 13 will cycle through arpeggiator patterns.
+- Bottom key 13 cycles through arpeggiator patterns
-- Bottom key 14 will cycle through arpeggiator octave ranges.
+- Bottom key 14 cycles through arpeggiator octave ranges
-- Bottom key 15 will toggle the arpeggiator hold function.
+- Bottom key 15 toggles the arpeggiator hold function
-- Bottom key 16 will toggle the arpeggiator on and off.
+- Bottom key 16 toggles the arpeggiator on and off

 Parameters: